 For me, it’s quite simple.
 I compete in disc sports and in order to be successful I need to be in peak physical condition.
 Eating right, working out in the gym on the best rowing machine and getting lots of sleep – it all contributes to me being physically able to compete at my best each competition.
 This past year, I competed in roughly 15 competitions and I learned a lot so this year will be even better I hope.
 I do find it hard while traveling to eat healthy and make good decisions – eating at the airport, restaurants, hotels and gas stations – but you do your best.

 What helped you choose the lifestyle/sport you’ve chosen?

 I’ve always tried to be fit, but eating healthy has been something I’ve been doing better at.
-The more I learn about nutrition and food from reading, watching documentaries and talking to dieticians/nutritionists, the better I’m getting.
-Food is a part of our lives everday so it’s so important that we are aware of what we put into our bodies.
+The more I learn about nutrition and food from reading, watching documentaries and talking to dietitians/nutritionists, the better I’m getting.
+Food is a part of our lives everyday so it’s so important that we are aware of what we put into our bodies.
 It’s up to us to educate ourselves – no one else will do that for us.